itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

     | *   *
     | * * * * *

-We didn't clearly teach the network for this pattern.
+We hasn't clearly taught the network to deal with such pattern.
-But if we look closer, it looks like mixed patter of numbers 1 and 2.
+But if we look closer, it looks like mixed pattern of numbers 1 and 2.

 This problem we can solve using the asynchronous network approach.
-We don't necessary need to create a new network, we can just simply cswitch it mode.
+We don't necessary need to create a new network, we can just simply switch its mode.

 .. code-block:: python